OrchardPaul/Smartguard-TechDocs/Project GadjIT/_Documentation/docfx_UserGuide/articles/gadjit/createSF.md

 # Configure a Smartflow
 To complete the setup of a Smartflow you first have to enter the Smartflow for editing.
-Either click on the *pencil* icon or select `Edit` from the elipse menu (left hand side of the Smartflow item).
+Either click on the *pencil* icon or select `Edit` from the ellipsis menu (left hand side of the Smartflow item).

 <img src="/images/GadjIT-MovingSmartflowInList.jpg" alt="Pencil icon for editing a Smartflow" title="Smartflow Editing" />